cmuell89/Bolt/README.md

 	- [ ] test

 ##### In-Progress:
-- [ ] Convert all server responses to JSON format rather than HTML as standard in flask
+- [ ] Convert all server responses to JSON format rather than HTML as standard in flask (This might be alleviated by flask-restful.
+Exploring

 ##### Completed:

+- [x] Explore potential use of Flask Restful extension rather than using smaller basic extensions (reinventing wheel?)
 - [x] Create tests for existing routes.
 - [x] Create database method to remove all expressions from an intent
 	- [x] code